One family’s inspiring journey through trauma, addiction and child welfare

 It was 1:15 p.m. on a bitter day in January 2017.

-Police responded to a call from Children’s Division about an anonymous tip from the Child Abuse & Neglect Hotline.
-Upon arriving at the home: 505 W Timothy Court in Columbia, police arrested 21-year-olds Kelsey Daffron and, later, David Ludeman, who had fled the scene, “on suspicion of two counts each of first-degree child endangerment,” says the Columbia Daily Tribune.
+On January 5, 2017, police responded to a call from Children’s Division about an anonymous tip from the Child Abuse & Neglect Hotline.
+Upon arriving at the home, 505 W Timothy Court in Columbia, police arrested 21-year-olds Kelsey Daffron and, later, David Ludeman, who had fled the scene, “on suspicion of two counts each of first-degree child endangerment,” says the Columbia Daily Tribune.

-According to the reporting from that day, the home was unlivable.
-The floor was littered with trash and dirty diapers.
+Local reporting described the unlivable conditions — The floor was littered with trash and dirty diapers.
 The refrigerator was unplugged and filled with spoiled food.
 Living inside were two young girls, 2 years old and 8 months old.

-The young children were immediately put into the care of Jimmy and Christy as the closest kin.
+The young children were immediately put into the care of their grandparents, James and Christy Ludeman, as the closest kin.

 Christy Ludeman has a knack for remembering numbers – dates, receipt totals.
-She keeps record in her phone book of friends and family’s phone numbers, addresses and favorite foods for birthdays and holidays.
+She keeps record in her phone book of loved ones’ phone numbers, addresses and favorite foods for birthdays and holidays.

-Kelsey fell in love with David hard and fast.
-In many ways, David’s life represented everything that hers had not up to that point.
-He had a loving family, lots of friends, and perhaps most importantly, stable parents who were not struggling with addiction.
+In many ways, David’s life represented everything that Kelsey’s didn’t.
+He had a loving family, lots of friends, and, perhaps most importantly, stable parents who were not struggling with addiction.

 Listener discretion is advised.

-Up until this point, David was a very popular kid.
+David had been a popular kid.
 He was kind, bright, and funny.
-He was kind of quiet, if he didn’t know you very well, but he had lots of friends and opened up to people he knew and trusted.
+He was quiet if he didn’t know you well, but he had lots of friends and opened up to people he knew and trusted.

-Having gone to school with David, I remember him standing out among the other kids by the time we reached Oakland Junior High (now Oakland Middle School) for his considerable height, blond hair and good looks.
-Being nearly 6 feet tall by the time he was 14 paired with natural athleticism made him a star athlete in any sport he tried.
-He played football, basketball, and he ran track.
-And, he was good at all of them.
-Needless to say, David was a bit like a celebrity in our school.
+Having gone to school with David, I remember him standing out among the other kids by the time we reached Oakland Junior High (now Oakland Middle School) for his considerable height, blond hair and charm.
+Being more than 6 feet tall by the time he was 14, paired with natural athleticism, made him a strong athlete in many sports, but he excelled in Track and Field.
+David was a celebrity in our school.

 Despite his talent, David’s addiction followed a familiar trajectory – it happened slowly, then all at once.

 David’s addiction and behavior were beginning to feel increasingly familiar to Kelsey because of her mother’s addiction history.
-She resented it, but at least it was something she knew and understood.
+She resented it, but at least it was familiar.
 She thought she could manage.

 “I loved him; I cared about him.
 I expected to stay with David my entire life,” Kelsey said.

-David was 18 going on 19 and living in his deceased grandparents home at 505 W Timothy Court, just around the corner from his parents, Jimmy and Christy.
-Here, he could use regularly and avoid getting a job and spending money on anything else besides drugs.
-Kelsey, unable to live full-time in these conditions with two very young children, traveled between her family in Hermann, Missouri and Columbia to be with David.
-She worked in order to support herself and her girls, while also paying the past-due bills at Timothy Court to avoid utilities and water being shut off.
+David was 19, going on 20, and lived in his deceased grandparents’ home at 505 W Timothy Court, just around the corner from his parents, James and Christy.
+Here, he could more easily use drugs without steady employment.
+Kelsey and her two young daughters traveled between her family in Hermann, Missouri and Columbia to be with David.
+She worked to support herself and her girls while also paying the past-due bills at Timothy Court to avoid utilities and water being shut off.

-Kelsey and the girls had been staying at the crumbling house on Timothy Court with David for a few weeks when an anonymous Child Abuse and Neglect Hotline call was made.
-When police and protective services arrived, Jimmy and Christy immediately took custody of the girls to avoid them going into foster care or being separated.
+Kelsey and the girls had been staying at the crumbling house on Timothy Court with David for a few weeks when the anonymous caller made the Child Abuse and Neglect Hotline report.
+When police and protective services arrived, James and Christy immediately took custody of the girls.

 “They said we had to get them out of foster care because someone could come in and say they wanted a little blonde-haired, blue-eyed girl, and there was nothing we could do about it,” Christy said.

-Jimmy chimed in next: “And also, they said ‘there’s no guarantee we could even keep them together.”
+James chimed in next: “And also, they said ‘there’s no guarantee we could even keep them together.'”

 Within a day of her arrest, Kelsey’s mother bailed her out of jail and took her back to Hermann, Missouri (away from her daughters), where Kelsey’s mother, grandmother and the rest of her family are from.

-While in Hermann, Kelsey immediately began taking steps to get her daughters back from state custody.
-She had a job in Hermann, stable living conditions, and secure daycare.
+While in Hermann, Kelsey immediately began working toward getting her daughters back from state custody.
+She got a job in Hermann, had stable living conditions, and secure daycare.
 She set up bedrooms for her daughters and completed all of the steps to get them back but one: Counseling.

-Because she did not complete counseling, Kelsey was forced to waive her parental rights to Jimmy and Christy.
+Because she did not complete counseling, Kelsey was told she needed to waive her parental rights to James and Christy.
 This is when Kelsey began using drugs to numb the loss.
 “They told me I wasn’t trying,” Kelsey said.
 “And, I thought, if I’m not trying then [explitive] it.”

-Listen to Kelsey and her family describe almost getting the girls back in 2017.
+Listen to Kelsey, James, and Christy describe Kelsey almost getting the girls back in 2017.

 For more than two years, Kelsey was lost.

-While David continued to use drugs and move between prison and the streets, Kelsey entered an abusive relationship.
+While David continued to use drugs and move between prison or jail, and transience, Kelsey entered an abusive relationship.
 Her new boyfriend introduced her to Adderall and began to coerce her with the promise of drugs for money or other favors.
 When he locked her in a bathroom and sexually assaulted her, she fled.

-Kelsey described hallucinating her daughters playing when she was using meth and not sleeping.
+Kelsey described hallucinations of her daughters while she was using drugs.
 She called them her “shadow people.”
 She would see them at the edge of her vision during these deliriums.
-She knew she needed to get her girls back.
+She knew she needed to quit using and get her girls back.

-Listen to Kelsey describe her first 2.5 years after losing her daughters.
-Listener discretion is advised.
+Listen to Kelsey describe the 2.5 years after losing her daughters.

-Finally, after 2 and a half years, Kelsey made it home.
+Finally, after two and a half years, Kelsey made it home.

-When Kelsey had no one left to turn to, she finally called Jimmy and Christy and asked them to come get her.
-She was in St. Louis and was overwhelmed by all she would need to accomplish before she could get her daughters back.
+When Kelsey had no one left to turn to, she finally called James and Christy and asked them to get her.
+She was in St. Louis and overwhelmed by all she would need to accomplish before she could get her daughters back.

 “Just come home,” Christy said.
 “Come home, and we’ll figure out the rest later.
 The first step is to come home.”

-On August 8, 2019, they brought Kelsey home where she stayed for five years.
-Jimmy and Christy retained guardianship of the girls while Kelsey learned how to take care of them and herself.
+On August 8, 2019, they brought Kelsey home, where she lived for four years.
+James and Christy retained guardianship of the girls while Kelsey learned how to care for them and herself.

-“We were letting her go at her own pace,” Jimmy said.
+“We were letting her go at her own pace,” James said.
 “We weren’t pushing her.”

-During her time staying with Jimmy and Christy, Kelsey stayed employed, bought and paid off a car with Jimmy and Christy’s help, and slowly learned the life skills needed to raise her daughters, all the way from learning how to do laundry and cook, to filing her taxes, to throwing birthday parties for her daughters.
-Most importantly, she stayed clean and learned in Jimmy and Christy that she had family she could trust.
+During her time with James and Christy, Kelsey stayed employed, bought and paid off a car with James’ and Christy’s help, and slowly learned the life skills needed to raise her daughters, from learning how to do laundry and cook to filing her taxes to throwing birthday parties for her daughters.
+Most importantly, she stayed clean and learned from James and Christy that she had a family she could trust.

 Listen to Kelsey and her family describe her gradual transformation.

-Once she was ready, Kelsey got an apartment with her boyfriend of 5 years and slowly began having the girls in her care more frequently.
+Once ready, Kelsey got an apartment and slowly began having the girls in her care more frequently.
 She set up their bedrooms, picked them up from school or waited for them at the bus stop.

-Although an important step toward Kelsey’s goal of sole custody, it was extremely difficult on the entire family.
+Although an important step toward Kelsey’s goal of sole custody, her moving out was challenging on the entire family.

 Listen to Kelsey and her family describe the hardship of Kelsey moving out.